 I would also like to add my warmest welcome to all of you.
-I, along with all of the faculty in the PhD Program, are delighted that you have decided to join our academic community at DUSON.
+I, along with our PhD Program Office and the faculty in the PhD Program, are delighted that you have decided to join our academic community at DUSON.
 We are committed to providing you with a collegial and rigorous environment that is both supportive and encourages your growth as an emerging nurse scientist.
 This year you will be encouraged to expand your thinking in your area of research interest, deepen your theoretical, methodological, and content expertise, and nurture your professionalization as a nurse leader, innovator, and researcher.
+This is also a very special year for our PhD program has we implement a new curriculum that is focused in preparing you as a health equity minded nurse scientist with competencies in addressing the social determinants of health.

 I hope you find this handbook helpful in navigating the policies, procedures, and practices of our PhD program.
-Please reach out to me (rosa.gonzalez-guarda@duke.edu) or our PhD program team (Cynthia Hoglen; cmhoglen@duke.edu; Angela Ramsey, angela.ramsey264@duke.edu) should you need any additional guidance.
+Please reach out to me (rosa.gonzalez-guarda@duke.edu) or our Senior PhD Program Coordinator (Cynthia Hoglen; cmhoglen@duke.edu) should you need any additional guidance.